Buying your next home

 Our Mobile Mortgage Managers can come to you.

 Start your application by providing us with your key details.
 We'll then contact you for any further information we might need and to discuss the next steps.
 You can also make an appointment with your local branch, give us a call on 0800 872 226 or let our Mobile Mortgage Managers come to you – whenever and wherever suits.

 When you’re ready to talk with one of our team, you’ll need to provide us with the following to assess your loan application:

 If we need more information or additional documentation, we’ll let you know what else you need to bring along.

-1. Offer available from 20 August – 13 October 2018 for loans relating to residential properties only.
+Home Loan Special Offer 3.95% p.a. fixed for one year available from 15 November – 16 December 2018 for loans relating to residential properties only.
 Additional interest rate margins may apply for bridging loans and buyers with less than 20% deposit (including Welcome Home loans).
 Loan must be contracted during the campaign period and drawn down within 60 days of contracting.
 Offer can be withdrawn or amended at any time.
 All interest rates are subject to change without notification.
 TSB’s current account opening criteria, current lending criteria, terms and conditions, fees and interest rates apply.

 © TSB BANK LIMITED 2008-2018.
 Use of this website is subject to our Website Policy.
 TSB BANK Limited is in trade for the purposes of the Fair Trading Act 1986.